elecdot/read-linux-mm/COLLABORATION.md

 Example command workflow (PowerShell)

+>We introduce parallel branches to work asynchronously, then use a GitHub workflow to merge them into a single main branch that contains all of our work:

 1. Prepare
      - Open the project folder in Git Bash (e.g., in Explorer, right‑click the `read-linux-mm` folder, "More Option" and choose "Open in Git Bash").
      - Ensure your `main` branch is up to date: